epsilonlabs/distributed-evl/README.md

 You must specify the number of workers you expect to connect with the -workers option.

-Enabling job order randomisation (with the -shuffle option) is strongly recommended.
+Job randomisation order can be disabled with the -noshuffle option, though it is only recommended for debugging.

 You can specify multiple models to the -models option (see command-line help).